riccaran/BioNetTherapy/README.md

-# Network science-based for identifying novel functional protein complexes in breast cancer
+# Network science-based approach for identifying novel functional protein complexes in breast cancer

 This project brings a network science-based method to identify novel functional protein complexes that can be used as therapeutic targets in breast cancer therapy.